Twilight0/script.module.streamlink.base/README.md

 You can install it from [repository.Twilight0](https://github.com/Twilight0/repo)

-Sample code to use in your plugin & start using the following snippet:
+Sample code to use in your plugin & start using with the following snippet:

     import streamlink.session
     # import sys